odea-project/qAlgorithms/README.md

   implies.
 This does not mean that the feature does not exist, or that the calculated mass is wildly inaccurate.
 We suspect that this is caused by detector saturation, but have not undertaken research in this regard.
+* A negative DQSbin means that the bin a feature originates from spans the entire measurement.
+  In this case, it is not possible to calculate an accurate DQSbin.
+Features this applies to are more likely subject to mass inaccuracies not covered by existing code, or otherwise contaminated.
+  Features can be relevant data even if found in such a bin.

 ## Documentation
 Full documentation can be found [here](https://odea-project.github.io/qAlgorithms/html/).